-If there is one most of us are short on this time of year, it’s time.
-There is just NO time to search Google for fine motor craft ideas or Christmas crafts to add to the occupational therapy activities in December.
-That’s why I wanted to put together a list of creative Christmas crafts for kids.
+If you are looking for therapy ideas that build skills this time of year, then you will love these Christmas crafts for kids.
 These are craft ideas driven by fine motor skill development but also promote skills like hand strength, bilateral coordination, eye-hand coordination, precision of grasp, motor planning, direction following, and creativity.
 These holiday crafts are perfect for adding to your Christmas occupational therapy ideas.

 Christmas Crafts for Kids